phoenixframework/phoenix/C_routing.md

 Note that Phoenix will assume that the path we set ought to begin with a slash, so `scope "/admin" do` and `scope "admin" do` will both produce the same results.

-Note also, that the way this scope is currently defined, we need to fully qualify our controller name, `Admin.ReviewController`.
+Note also, that the way this scope is currently defined, we need to fully qualify our controller name, `HelloPhoenix.Admin.ReviewController`.
 We'll fix that in a minute.

 Running `$ mix phoenix.routes` again, in addition to the previous set of routes we get the following: